xscorp/Asynchronous-Cowin-Telegram-Bot/README.md

 # Asynchronous-Cowin-Telegram-Bot
-A telegram bot that searches for your vaccination centeres/slots available in the specified pincode for next 5 dates every 5 minutes and filters out the one you look for based on the keyword specified.
+A telegram bot that searches for vaccination centeres/slots available in the specified pincode for next 5 dates every 5 minutes and filters out the one you want to keep track of based on the keyword specified.

 For example, Let's say this is the configuration:
 ```